hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 data-path="/home/me/me_node"
 ```

 The path to the Pantheon data directory.
-The default is the `/build/distributions/pantheon-<version>` directory in the Pantheon installation directory.
+The default is the directory in which Pantheon is installed.

 !!!note
     This option is not used when running Pantheon from the [Docker image](../Getting-Started/Run-Docker-Image.md#data-directory).